spencerc99/spencerc99.github.io/content/posts/spiraling/index.md

 It's the same feeling I get in the heat and afterglow of dancing.
 There's an aura of power that radiates off my body.
 Everywhere I go, the air feels full of possibility.
 I feel unstoppable.

 These are the closest comparisons to the moments of creation that have felt magical to me this year.
 It's not quite the same as "flow," although my body is certainly in a continuous, rhythmic motion.
-The "flow" I'm used to comes with a loss of control; I enter a frenzy to devour my challenges as quickly as possible.
-I start avoiding tradeoffs by simply putting more hours into the day, but whenever I stop to rest, it feels like I'm betraying myself.
+The "flow" I'm used to comes with a loss of control; I feel an urgency to devour my challenges as quickly as possible.

-Rather, this "dance" feels like I'm moving with the natural motion of the universe and my body.
+Instead, this "dance" feels like I'm moving with the natural motion of the universe and my body.
 In each moment, the immediate next steps become clear without thinking about what comes next.
 I'm aware of my actions and can tune them in response to my surroundings and my inner feelings.
 I'm moving constantly, but I'm in control.
 I'm light.
 I feel free.

 ---